FreerGit/mkLadders/README.md

 You may add matches and players as you wish, my own ladder is on a different server.

+## How and Why
+Backend: Typescript, Express JS

+Frontend: React, Server-side-rendering with Next JS, Material UI

+Why: Mostly just for fun but i also wanted to actually deploy a website with docker containers.
+The website is hosted on a EC2 in AWS.

 ## Install and run
 once you've cloned the reposity run `npm i` root, frontend and backend directories.
 Then run `docker-compose build` in the root directory and lastly `docker-compose up`.